anchenayres/termoneexample/README.md

   <h3 align="center">OpenSpace</h3>

   <p align="center">
     A react project using the Space X Api to demonstrate data visualization using charts js  <br>
-      <a href="https://github.com/MikeMaynard14/termoneexample"><strong>Explore the docs »</strong></a>
+    <i>This However is a template file for DV200 Students!</i>

    <br />
    <br />
    <a href="path/to/demonstration/video">View Demo</a>